 We believe that music is at the very heart of the worship experience.
 Every Sunday we enjoy performed music as well as congregational singing.
 The music we hear and sing varies from week to week.
 On any given Sunday we may hear sacred and secular music, art songs, world music, gospel, folk, jazz or Broadway tunes.

 The Choir, of about 25 voices, sings every week from September through June and is open to anyone with a pleasing singing voice who is interested in performing great choral music of the past and present, from many sources and traditions.
-The Choir rehearses at 9:00 am every Sunday morning that we perform.
-We hold ten to twelve evening rehearsals each year to prepare for our Palm Sunday and Christmas Eve special music services.
+The choir rehearses at 9:00 on Sunday mornings (no regular weeknight rehearsals).
+We hold a few extra evening rehearsals to prepare for our Palm Sunday and Christmas Eve special music services.
 Singing in the choir is a fun and rewarding way to become involved in the church community.